xgi-org/xgi/docs/source/user_guides.rst

     	In depth tutorials
     	^^^

-    	To know everything there is to know about specific features of XGI
+    	To know everything there is to know about a specific feature of XGI
     	+++

-        .. button-ref:: focus_tutorials
+        .. button-ref:: indepth_tutorials
             :expand:
             :color: secondary
             :click-parent:

-            To the focus tutorials
+            To the in-depth tutorials

     .. grid-item-card::
     	:text-align: center